 A medical review officer (MRO) is a physician that has been trained and certified to interpret and report test results.
 If the lab reports a specimen as negative, the MRO signs it off as negative.

 The MRO is responsible for calling the person who had a positive urine sample reported and confirmed by the lab.
-The MRO must ask the donor if there is a reason why they were positive and ask if they have a doctors prescription to explain the result.
+The MRO must ask the donor if there is a reason why they were positive and ask if they have a doctor’s prescription to explain the result.
 In the case of marijuana or cocaine, there is virtually no justification (except the very rare possibility of Marinol, which is a prescription drug containing marijuana that can be prescribed for post-chemotherapy nausea or possibly glaucoma).

-When a donor claims to have a prescription for a drug that could have caused the positive result, then the MRO must obtain a copy of the prescription form the doctor or the pharmacy that issued the prescription.
+When a donor claims to have a prescription for a drug that could have caused the positive result, then the MRO must obtain a copy of the prescription from the doctor or the pharmacy that issued the prescription.
 If the prescription is deemed to have caused the positive result, then the MRO reports that the result was “Negative”.

 When a donor gets a positive test result for opioids after being confirmed by Lab GC/MS testing, it may be because it contains hydrocodone which is a prescription drug.
 If the donor can’t produce a prescription for this then the MRO must report the result as positive for opioids.
 Conversely, if they are able to provide a prescription and it satisfies the MRO, then the test with be reported as negative.